Hodge modules and cobordism classes

 at the vertex in the center of the upper and lower part of the octahedral diagrams respectively, see also \cite{BSY}, \cite{Yo}.
 Here the octahedral diagram is viewed from a {\it different angle,} since we have a {\it commutative\1} square instead of a {\it circulating\1} one at the boundary.
 (Note that an octahedral diagram has one circulating boundary square and two commutative boundary squares, where the initial and terminal vertices of each commutative boundary square are the two vertices outside the circulating boundary square.
 Here a boundary square means that it divides the octahedron into two pyramids.)
 We do not demand a self-duality isomorphism of the whole octahedral diagram, since its construction may be rather complicated in general.
 (Here the problem of sign seems rather non-trivial.) \sk Note that there is no problem in the case of {\it subquotient cobordism,} since the \h{\it kernel\1} and \h{\it cokernel\1} in the abelian category $D^b_c(X,A)^{[0]}$ are unique up to unique isomorphism (making certain diagrams commutative).
 Here we have an increasing filtration $G$ on $\F'$ in the abelian category $D^b_c(X,A)^{[0]}$ such that $\Gr^G_i\F'\eq0$ ($i\ne-1,0,1$), and

 So the octahedral diagram can be completed {\it canonically\1} by adding $\Gr^G_1\F'$, $\Gr^G_{-1}\F'$ to the commutative diagram

 \sk Note that a short exact sequence in the abelian category $D^b_c(X,A)^{[0]}$ defines an extension class, and the latter should coincide with the connecting morphism in the derived category $D^b_c(X,A)$ (without any sign, see also \cite[2.1]{Ve}).
-This would imply that the definition of $\Om(X)$ in this paper is equivalent to the one in \cite{Yo} (admitting that Proposition~1.1a holds with the definition given there, see {\it loc.\,cit.,} Example~6.6). \msn {\bf Remark~1.1e.} The sign becomes more complicated if we have to deal with a double complex like ${\rm Hom}(\F^{\ssb},\G^{\ssb})$ which is {\it contravariant\1} for the first factor, where we get an additional minus sign, see \cite{De2}.
-For instance, there is an anti-commutative diagram (see also \cite{BSY})
+This would imply that the definition of $\Om(X)$ in this paper is equivalent to the one in \cite{Yo} (admitting that Proposition~P1.1a{1.1a} holds with the definition given there, see \cite[Example~6.6]{Yo}). \htt{R1.1e}{}\msn {\bf Remark~1.1e.} The sign becomes more complicated if we have to deal with a double complex like ${\rm Hom}(\F^{\ssb},\G^{\ssb})$ which is {\it contravariant\1} for the first factor, where we get an additional minus sign, see \cite{De2}.
+For instance, there is an {\it anti-commutative\1} diagram (see also \cite{BSY}) \htt{1.1.11}{}

 This seems to be related closely to the self-duality isomorphism of $A_X[d_X]$, that is,

 where $X$ is smooth.
 We may have to {\it choose\1} one of the two above isomorphisms, and a consistent sign system may contain a set of consistent choices for all the anti-commutative diagrams.
 There are also rather complicated isomorphisms like